NovaVerra/fractol/README.md

 ## Execution

-FdF's minilibx requires you to be on MacOSX
+Fractol's minilibx requires you to be on MacOSX

 ```sh
 $ make